-• Approving means that you agree that the proposal will add value to the major and should be

-- Blocking means that you disagree with the proposal, think it will hurt the major, and/or have ideas to make significant changes to the proposal.
-Your reasons for blocking will be recorded and those that brought the proposal to a vote will take them into consideration when revising the proposal. - Standing Aside means that you are indifferent to the proposal/have some issue with it, but not enough to block.
-Your reasons for standing aside will be recorded and those that brought the proposal to a vote will take them into consideration in evaluation of the proposal.
-If there are a significant amount of people standing aside, the group can decide it is in the best interest of everyone to revise the proposal and bring it to a vote at a later date.
+- Approving (thumbs-up) means that you agree that the proposal will add value to the major and should be put into practice. - Blocking (thumbs-down) means that you disagree with the proposal, think it will hurt the major, and/or have ideas to make significant changes to the proposal.
+Your reasons for blocking will be recorded and those that brought the proposal to a vote will take them into consideration when revising the proposal. - Standing Aside (thumbs-sideways) means that you are indifferent to the proposal, or have some issues with it, but not enough to block it.
+Your reasons for standing aside will be recorded and those that brought the proposal to a vote will take them into consideration in the evaluation of the proposal.
+If there are a significant number of people standing aside, the group can decide if it is in the best interest of the major to revise the proposal and bring it to another vote at a later date.